 Fortunately, we have some bits of advice that can help make sorting out your Airbnb taxes easier.
 Here are 7 tips to help you successfully navigate and potentially reduce your Airbnb taxes.

 Airbnb is required to withhold a full 28% of your rental income if you fail to provide them with a W-9 form.
-In most cases, your effective tax rate will be much lower than 28%, so there is no need to create a hassle which could be easily avoided.
+In most cases, your effective tax rate will be much lower than 28%.
+So, there is no need to create a hassle that could easily be avoided.

 Unless you want to deal with tax authorities holding your overpayment all year long, make sure to file your W-9 form with Airbnb.
 Once this form is filed, Airbnb can then give you immediate access to the maximum amount of rental income you are permitted to receive according to your tax status.

-If you want to make preparing your Airbnb taxes easier, you need to have accurate records of when you rented out your property.
+If you want to fill out your Airbnb tax return correctly, you need to have accurate records of when you rented out your property.
 In addition to the dates your property was rented out on the Airbnb platform, you’ll also need to keep your own records of the days that you occupied the property yourself.

-In this way, you’ll be able to easily calculate which expenses qualify as personal expenses versus business expenses.
+In addition, you’ll be able to calculate which expenses qualify as business expenses versus personal expenses like mortgage interest.
 These rental records will also help you to determine if you are eligible for the 14-day rule, which could potentially mean that you owe no Airbnb taxes on your property for the year.
 By the way, you may ease tracking your Airbnb income by simply using Airbnb software such as iGMS.

-If you use Airbnb to rent out your property, you should know about the 14-day rule.
+If you are renting your home on Airbnb or other vacation rental sites, make yourself familiar with the 14-day rule.
 According to this rule, you are not required to pay Airbnb taxes on income generated from your short-term rental if two conditions are present.

 The IRS allows you to deduct business expenses related to your Airbnb business.
 Business expenses are a very important source of deductions for your Airbnb taxes that could save you a lot of money.